reflectivity/file_format/specification.md

 #             - file:
 #               timestamp:
 ```

+*`references` might be misleading.
+Alternatively one might use `normalisation_files`.
+And probably `background_files` if an 'empty' measurement is used to characterise the background.*

 ### data reduction

 This section is **mandatory** whenever some kind of data reduction was performed.